Williams and Walker Co.: Williams and Walker Company Productions

-In 1903, they performed "In Dahomey" an elaborate play at Buckingham Palace in London.
+In 1903, they performed "In Dahomey" at Buckingham Palace in London.
 This was "the first full length musical written and played by blacks to be performed at a major Broadway house".
 The play contained original music, props, and scenery.
 George Walker played a hustler disguised as a prince from Dahomey who was sent by a group of deceitful investors to convince blacks to join a colony.
 Other Williams and Walker Company productions include: The Sons of Ham (1900), The Policy Players (1899), and Bandana Land (1908).

 Williams and Walker, together with eight other members of their vaudeville troupe were Initiated into Scottish Freemasonry on 2 May, Passed on 16 May and Raised on 1 June 1904.